artefacts and dna testing

 Clients are welcome in the first instance to email a photo of the envelope, postcard with stamp/s or aerogramme (front and back), or artefact to us at info@totheletterDNA.com.
 We will do a visual assessment of the item.
 If it appears suitable for attempting to extract DNA, we will notify you via email.

 We do not always extract sufficient DNA from every item we test.
 There is no way to determine from a visual inspection whether the item will yield sufficient DNA - we have success and failure on items that appear pretty much identical in age and condition.
-Some items simply do not have sufficient DNA to enable progressing to the step of creating the file you need for genealogical purposes.
+We have, however, introduced a new step through which we can visual any human cells on the item.
+This means that we can target those cells during the extraction process.
+Nevertheless, some items simply will not have suitable DNA to enable progressing to the step of creating the file you need for genealogical purposes.
 You should be aware of this prior to placing an order with us.

-In the case of envelopes, postcards and aerogrammes, we will return the remainder of the item to you via registered post after preparing the item for extraction.
+In the case of envelopes, postcards and aerogrammes, you can either prepare the item at home and send us the portion we will test - click here for guidelines.
+If you prefer, we can return the remainder of the item to you via registered post for $30AUD after we have prepared the item for extraction.
 For other artefact types, there may be a further cost for both the extraction (as it may be more complex) and the return of your item.
 If this is the case, you will be advised of this during the visual inspection phase.

 Click here to check out our Artefact FAQs.